Jevons Paradox: The Debate That Just Won’t Die

 The Importance of Efficiency

 Efficient use of energy is the most important, economical, prompt, underused, overlooked, and misunderstood way to provide future energy services.
-According to peer reviewed research and analysis in Reinventing Fire, the U.S. can deliver the same energy services and run the same economy with 40 percent less primary energy required in 2050 as compared to the business as usual case.
+According to peer reviewed research and analysis in Reinventing Fire, the United States can deliver the same energy services and run the same economy with 40 percent less primary energy required in 2050 as compared to the business as usual case.

 However, the issue is more complicated than it seems—see the debate sparked by David Owen in “The Efficiency Dilemma,” published in The New Yorker in late December 2010 (Online subscribers can read the article here.), and perpetuated in his recent book, The Conundrum.